 With that long winded explanation you now know that YES, the smutting is normal and acceptable.
 So long as there is no pitting.
-What is NOT acceptable is that during the boil out and oiling of the blued parts the smut should be carefully removed with very light rubbing with 0000 steel wool [linked by editor to product info at Rockler] and water or paper towels and then oiled to protect the blued finish.
+What is NOT acceptable is that during the boil out and oiling of the blued parts the smut should be carefully removed with very light rubbing with 0000 steel wool [affil. link to info/product at Rockler] and water or paper towels and then oiled to protect the blued finish.
 If the rust or smut is left on it tends to cause a light degrading of the finish over time after the parts are put into storage.
 The blue will loose its shine and it can develop fine pits.
 I have no idea what affect nitrating might have on the bluing.
 But, I almost have to think that the bluing might have an adverse affect on the nitrating, but I have no experience with it.

 gunsmith - Edmonton, Alberta, Canada

-This is probably acceptable, however a smear test should be conducted to test for rub off.the remaining color should be a deep rich black with no brown/red/ or bare metal showing.
+A. This is probably acceptable, however a smear test should be conducted to test for rub off.the remaining color should be a deep rich black with no brown/red/ or bare metal showing.
 The smut is most likely a carry-over from the bath.
-This often happens when the part drys too quickly prior to rinsing.Daniel Bianchino
+This often happens when the part dries too quickly prior to rinsing.Daniel Bianchino

 Black Oxide supervisor - Albany, New Hampshire, USA